GabriellaDev/offsight-demo-regulation-source/README.md

 # offsight-demo-regulation-source

-Controlled demo regulatory source for the OffSight bachelor project (GitHub Pages).
+This repository hosts a controlled demo regulatory page used by the OffSight bachelor project.

+The content is intentionally modified during demonstrations to simulate regulatory updates.